 Most mothers experience some degree of difficulty sleeping during pregnancy, particularly in the first trimester when progesterone levels rise, and again in the third trimester when the belly is more pronounced.
 The physical and emotional demands of pregnancy can leave a mother feeling extremely fatigued.
-Between frequent trips to the bathroom, indigestion, nausea, anxiety, and back pain, how is a mother supposed to rest?
+Between frequent trips to the bathroom, indigestion, nausea, and back discomfort, how is a mother supposed to rest?

 Herbs have been used safely during pregnancy for thousands of years.
 But similar to many prescription medications, there are many herbs that should be avoided during pregnancy.
 Because of this, we recommend that you always work with a natural health or birth practitioner that is familiar with herbs and pregnancy.
 The following herbs are generally considered safe and nutritious (just like food!).

 A. sativa is a grass the heads of which (florets) mature into what we commonly think of as the oats in our oatmeal.
 In its immature stage, however, the floret releases a white, milky, deeply nourishing substance properly named Milky Oats.
 The herbalist Rosemary Gladstar recommends Milky Oats as part of a prenatal diet, as they're rich in vitamins A, C, E, B-vitamins, calcium, zinc, iron, and magnesium.
 They're wonderful for supporting restful sleep during pregnancy because they act as a gentle, nourishing tonic for the nervous system.
 Milky Oats are said to ease fear and improve mood, two emotions pregnant women are no strangers to!